Daniel249/SB/README.md

 ```
 The placing of a mark (W) is always to the right of the image, even for enemy ships (which shoot to the left)
 The spacing between a mark and the image is not important
-### Things to consider
-In the current game mode, one name/key is called in each of the 3 phases in this order: minor, middle, major, minor, ...

-Empty lines will be visually included in images

-The last image in textures.txt must be followed by a '//' or else it won't be loaded (and assigned to a name/key)

-There is a limited number of name/keys, and images not assigned to one will simply be ignored
-The textures(.txt) file can be used as a virtually unlimited storing place for images

 ## Simplified Game Architecture